 Lahic

-A mountain village, filled with coppersmiths and tea shops, high up in the hills, Lahic has some of Azerbaijan’s best scenery and views.
-Most of the village is made from stone, gathered from the river below.
+A mountain village filled with coppersmiths and tea shops, Lahic sits high up in the hills and offers some of Azerbaijan’s best scenery and views.
+Most of the village is made from stone gathered from the river below.
 The location itself is spectacular, and this alone makes the drive worth the effort.
-Surrounded by hills filled with flowers, it has a fairytale feel about the place.
+Surrounded by hills filled with flowers, the village has a fairytale-like feel.

 Getting to Lahic

 Getting here is one of the main attractions.
-The road up through the narrow gorge is crazy, with the road often closed in wet weather.
-Three hours by car from Baku, and also Sheki, it’s a popular day trip.
-The road from Sheki is the most scenic, but it can be impossible to pass after it rains, so plan ahead.
-The newer road from Baku, around the Eastern side of the range, is usually open, but the road is often damaged and waiting to be repaired.
-A popular tour option from Baku.
-Public transport is possible, but usually only one departure per day.
+The road up through the narrow gorge is crazy, but it’s often closed in wet weather.
+The village is about three hours by car from Baku and also accessible from Sheki, making it a popular day trip.
+The road from Sheki is the most scenic, though it can become impassible after rain, so plan ahead.
+The newer road from Baku, around the eastern side of the range, is usually open, but sections are often damaged and waiting to be repaired.
+Tours from Baku are a popular option, and public transport is possible, though typically only one departure runs per day.

 Where to stay in Lahic

 Being a small village, there’s limited options as far as places to stay are concerned.
 Most people visit for the day.
-There are some local guesthouses and homestays around.
+There are a few local guesthouses and homestays.
 We found a great one called Abbasov’s Guesthouse, run by a local family.
-It’s a new and modern two- bedroom apartment in their lovely back garden.
+It’s a new and modern two-bedroom apartment set in their lovely back garden.
 Book ahead.

 Where to eat and drink in Lahic

 With a summer population of around six hundred residents, eating out options are limited.
 There are a couple of places around town that cater for the tour groups, but these tend to be a little pricey.
-There’s very little in the way of groceries, so bring some supplies with you if you are staying for a few days.
+There’s very little in the way of groceries, so bring supplies if you’re staying for a few days.

-• Get to National Dishes of Lahic (a small family run place down a side street.
-The vegetable soup and herb bread are great)
+- Get to National Dishes of Lahic (a small family-run place down a side street.
+The vegetable soup and herb bread are delicious)

-• Don’t miss the Fruit and Vegetable Car (a car drives around the streets most afternoons honking its horn, and locals come out to buy the produce on offer.
-The best selection in the village)
+- Don’t miss the fruit and vegetable car (each afternoon, a car drives around the streets honking its horn, and locals come out to buy the produce on offer.
+It offers the best selection in the village)

 Things to see and do in Lahic

-Exploring the streets and checking out all the craftsmen, stone buildings, and locally made products.
-English speaking locals enjoy a friendly chat.
+Wander through the village to see the craftsmen at work, admire the stone buildings, and browse locally made products.
+English-speaking locals enjoy a friendly chat.

-Admiring the endless views of the hills, mountains and valleys.
+Admiring the endless views of the hills, mountains, and valleys surrounding the village.

-The drive to and from Lahic and the location of the village is one of the main reasons to visit.
+The drive to and from Lahic, along with village’s spectacular location, is one of the main reasons to visit.

 Getting around Lahic

-Most of the village is closed to traffic, so walking is the one and only way of getting around.
+Most of the village is closed to traffic, so walking is the one and only way to get around.

 Quba

-A big bustling city, Quba itself lacks any unmissable sites.
-It’s busy, and a little messy in places, but the old part of the city has some buildings to check out, and there’s a pleasant park with a couple of museums.
-Across the river is the old Jewish area, with a large synagogue and several interesting structures.
+A big, bustling city, Quba itself lacks any unmissable sites.
+It’s busy and a little messy in places, but the old part of the city has some buildings worth checking out, along with a pleasant park with a couple of museums.
+Across the river is the old Jewish quarter, featuring a large synagogue and several interesting structures.
 Most visitors just pass through here on their way to Xinaliq, but Quba has everything you need for a longer stay.

 Getting to Quba

 With a new freeway, you can reach Quba from Baku in just over two hours.
-Public transport is available, but takes the old highway, through all the small towns, so allow half a day.
+Public transport is available, but it takes the old highway through the small towns, so allow half a day for the journey.

 Where to stay in Quba

 Accommodation options for most budgets are available.
-Airbnb’s are popping up in the city and nearby towns.
-We found a good one near the Quba Bazaar, which was within walking distance to all the sites, eating options, and the mega market.
+Airbnbs are popping up in the city and nearby towns.
+We stayed in a great one near the Quba Bazaar, within walking distance of the main sites, restaurants, and the Mega Market.

 Where to eat and drink in Quba

 Loads of local eateries around.
 The main road into the city is lined with fresh fruit stalls.
 The road out of town to Xinaliq has outdoor restaurants every hundred meters.
-Notably, a lot of these places are very expensive, and deceitful.
-The menu will have no prices.
-You will be told the price by a staff member, who will confirm it with you.
-When the bill comes, what you were told would be twenty is now seventy, and a menu with prices appears.
-Ask to see the prices before you order.
+Be cautious – a lot of these places are very expensive, and sometimes deceitful.
+Menus may have no prices, and staff will quote you a price verbally.
+When the bill arrives, what you were told would be twenty is now seventy, and a menu with prices appears.
+Always ask to see the menu with prices before ordering.

-• Get to Eqzotika Restaurant (in the park, it’s popular with locals playing backgammon)
+- Get to Eqzotika Restaurant (located in the park, it’s popular with locals playing backgammon)

 Things to see and do in Quba

-Xinaliq This is the main reason for heading to this corner of the country.
-The drive up to the small mountain village of Xinaliq is a highlight of most trips to Azerbaijan.
-The drive takes around one and a half hours, but allow more time, as you will need to keep stopping to take photos as the scenery is spectacular.
-Some nice opportunities to stop for tea, honey and freshly baked bread too!
+Xinaliq This is the main reason to visit this corner of the country.
+The drive up to the small mountain village of Xinaliq is a highlight for most trips to Azerbaijan.
+The drive takes around one and a half hours, but allow extra time, as you’ll want to keep stopping to take photos – the scenery is spectacular.
+Along the way, there are nice opportunities to stop for tea, honey, and freshly baked bread too!

-Xacmaz A nearby town, around thirty-minutes drive, with a park scattered with large and interesting objects.
+Xacmaz A nearby town about a thirty-minutes drive from Quba, Xacmaz has a park scattered with large and interesting objects.

-Carpets are made locally here.
-There’s a couple of carpet stores worth a visit.
-You may be invited to look at the factory area where they are hand-made.
+Carpets are made locally in the region.
+There are a couple of carpet stores worth visiting, and you may be invited to look at the factory area where they are hand-made.

-Wandering Like any new place, walking around is not only a fun experience, but also allows you to get a feel for local life.
+Wandering Like any new place, walking around is a fun way to experience local life.
 Quba is no different.
-The park and river areas are enjoyable, and walking over the bridge to the Jewish area, or red city, is fun.
+The park and river areas are enjoyable, and walking over the bridge to the Jewish quarter, or ‘Red City’, is a pleasant way to explore.

 Getting around Quba

-Packed streets make driving around the central area a challenge, but not impossible.
-Walking is your best bet, or taking a taxi if you are in a hurry.
-For excursions to Xinaliq or surrounding towns, you will need a car.
+Packed streets make driving around the central area challenging, but not impossible.
+Walking is your best bet, or you can take a taxi if you’re in a hurry.
+For excursions to Xinaliq or other surrounding towns, you will need a car.

 Getting to Azerbaijan